King rose pattern

 Since the granting of the first Exploration License in 2022, we have engaged in discussions with:

-• Sámi Indigenous Rightsholders
+• Sámi Rightsholders

 • Protect Sápmi